Keerthika195/OIBSIP_JavaDevelopment_task2/README.md

 STEPS:
 --To achieve this, the steps performed were:

---Designing the game flow: choose a random number in a fixed range, ask the user to guess, then respond with “higher”, “lower” or “correct”.​
+--Designing the game flow: choose a random number in a fixed range, ask the user to guess, then respond with “higher”, “lower” or “correct”.
+​
 --Writing a main game class with methods to start the game, play a single round, and calculate the score based on the number of attempts.

 --Adding a loop so that the user can play multiple rounds and a limit on the number of guesses allowed in each round.

 TOOLS: